-The ownership rights of a) securities held on accounts opened by clients with BNP Paribas are governed by English law, and b) those of securities held on accounts opened by BNP Paribas, acting on behalf of clients with the CSD are governed by Belgian law.
-As, by virtue of the lex rei sitae principle, such accounts are deemed to be located in the United Kingdom and Belgium, respectively.
+The ownership rights of a) securities held on accounts opened by clients with BNP Paribas are governed by Hong Kong law, and b) those of securities held on accounts opened by BNP Paribas, acting on behalf of clients with the CSD are governed by Belgian law.
+As, by virtue of the lex rei sitae principle, such accounts are deemed to be located in Hong Kong and Belgium, respectively.

-Under English law, holders of securities accounts have a proprietary interest in respect of securities deposited in their accounts opened with an account keeper in England and Wales.
+Under Hong Kong law, holders of securities accounts have a proprietary interest in respect of securities deposited in their accounts opened with an account keeper in Hong Kong.
 This is in addition to any contractual rights clients may have against BNP Paribas to have the securities delivered to them.
+This applies both in the case of ISAs and OSAs.
+However, the nature of clients' interests in ISAs and OSAs is different.
+In relation to an ISA, each client is beneficially entitled to all of the securities held in the ISA.
+In the case of an OSA, as the securities are held collectively in a single account, each client is normally considered to have a beneficial interest in all of the securities in the account proportionate to its holding of securities.
 The books and records of BNP Paribas would constitute evidence of its clients' beneficial interests in the securities.